Andy Beshear: Legal career

-Beshear was a 2001 summer associate at White & Case LLP in New York, the same law firm where his father started his law career.
-Beshear worked at White & Case in Washington D.C. for two years after his graduation from UVA law.
+Beshear began his legal career in the private sector as an associate at White & Case in New York, the same law firm where his father started his law career.
+Beshear worked at the firm's Washington D.C. office for two years after graduating from UVA Law.
 In 2005, he was hired by the law firm Stites & Harbison, where his father was a partner.
-He represented the developers of the Bluegrass Pipeline, which would have transported natural gas liquid through Kentucky.
+Based in Louisville, he represented the developers of the Bluegrass Pipeline, which would have transported natural gas liquid through Kentucky.
 The project was controversial; critics voiced environmental concerns and objections to the use of eminent domain for the pipeline.
 His father's office maintained that there was no conflict of interest with the son's representation.
 Beshear also represented the Indian company UFlex, which sought $20 million in tax breaks from his father's administration, drawing criticism from ethics watchdogs over a potential conflict of interest.
 In 2013, while he was working at Stites & Harbison, Lawyer Monthly named Beshear its "Consumer Lawyer of the Year – USA".
+He was also named a "Rising Star" by Super Lawyers.

+In addition to his legal work, he was active in political circles, supporting Democratic candidates and campaigns, including working on those of his father, Steve Beshear, who served as governor of Kentucky from 2007 to 2015.